Restore Damaged Teeth To Their Original Beauty

-A crown (or cap) is a covering that encases the entire tooth surface, restoring it to its original shape and size.
+A dental crown (or tooth cap) is a covering that encases the entire tooth surface, restoring it to its original shape and size.
 A crown protects and strengthens tooth structure that cannot be restored with fillings or other types of restorations.

 Reasons for crowns: